-To change the default go to Settings > General > Sleep After, and then change this from one hour.
-The options are Never, 15 minutes, 30 minutes, 1 hour, 5 hours, 10 hours, so there is bound to be one that suits you.
+To change the default setting, go to Settings > General > Sleep After, and then change this from one hour.
+The options are Never, 15 minutes, 30 minutes, 1 hour, 5 hours and 10 hours, so there is bound to be one that suits you.

 How to restart your Apple TV

-If something odd happens with your Apple TV the best solution might be the tried and tested “turn it off and on again”.
+If something odd happens with your Apple TV, the best solution might be the tried and tested “turn it off and on again” method.
 It is possible to restart your Apple TV by tapping Settings > System > Restart.

-Alternatively press and hold down the menu and home button on the Siri remote at the same time and let go when the light on the front of your Apple TV starts flashing.
+Alternatively, you can press and hold the menu and home button on the Siri remote at the same time and let go when the light on the front of your Apple TV starts flashing.

 How to activate VoiceOver on the Apple TV

-Apple has included a number of accessibility options with the Apple TV, and VoiceOver is one of them.
+Apple has included a number of accessibility options with the Apple TV, and VoiceOver is one of the biggest.

 You can ask Siri to turn VoiceOver on, or navigate to Settings > General > Accessibility > VoiceOver.

-Once VoiceOver is activated when you highlight text with the Siri Remote VoiceOver will read the text out loud.
+Once VoiceOver is activated, text highlighted with the Siri Remote VoiceOver will read out loud.

-You can pause VoiceOver by tapping the touchpad once with two fingers.
-Tap twice with two fingers to resume VoiceOver.
+You can pause VoiceOver by tapping the touchpad once with two fingers, and tap twice with two fingers to resume.

 How to zoom in on your TV screen using the Apple TV

-Another accessibility feature is the ability to magnify the screen of the Apple TV.
+Another accessibility feature offers the ability to magnify the screen of the Apple TV.